 “Elysium – few have the ability to make that dream a reality.
 Only the heroic, and virus are destined to achieve the life they desire, so each ingredient within this scent was chosen to emulate this rare strength of character.
 Legends of perfumery including Vetiver, Ambergris, and Leather combine within this elixir of pure valiance – A scent created for a man who needs no help in reaching his Elysium, his Paradise” – Roja Dove

 Roja Dove, a man known in the fragrance industry for creating bespoke fragrances with a bold, unapologetic statement.
-I recently met the British perfumer at an exclusive Paris Gallery blogger event where he gave a warm, personal talk about his inspiring aromatic journey, the passion to develop his fragrances unique in both complexity and nuance, and an insight into his latest launch — Elysium Parfum Cologne.
+I recently met the British perfumer at an exclusive Paris Gallery media event where he gave a warm, personal talk about his inspiring aromatic journey, the passion to develop his fragrances unique in both complexity and nuance, and an insight into his latest launch — Elysium Parfum Cologne.

 He was instantly recognisable.
 His white and blue paisley jacket, with white silken shirt and lavish embroidered slippers.
 Known for his penchant for jewels, he has a distinctive taste in diamond and emerald rings and I could not help but notice the striking semblance of his diamond ring to the swarovski-embellished crystals on his perfume bottle tops.